d6y/journeys/README.md

 Journey 2 👍
 ```

-You can also run the programe with `--help`.
+You can also run the program with `--help`.

 # My implementation

 Most of the logic is in _robot.rs_.
 There are some tests: `cargo test`.

-I used this as an excuse to try out the parser combinator libray (nom) for the first time.
+I used this as an excuse to try out the parser combinator library (nom) for the first time.
 That's in `parser.rs`.